niteshrawal12/RESTClient-Application/README.md

 # Spring Boot REST Client Application

-This is a simple Spring Boot application that demonstrates how to create a REST client using WebClient to interact with an external RESTful API.
+This is a simple Spring Boot application that demonstrates how to create a REST client to interact with an external RESTful API.

 ## Getting Started